-tuations.
+- 420 distribution derived in this paper originates exclusively from the independence of individual grains: the Poisson form is completely indifferent to the forces driving particles downstream, so long as these forces do not introduce correlations between particles.
+In the future, it will be necessary to refine the statistical mechanics formulation presented here to produce wider transport fluctuations.
 We expect that introducing any component in Eq.
-(5) which couples one particle to another will achieve wider flux distributions than Poisson.
+(5) which couples one particle to another will achieve wider flux distributions than PoissonPoissonian.
 The severe challenge will be evaluating the average in Eq.
-(14) when grains are not independent.
+(1413) when grains - 425 are not independent.